-Elena Yunusov, founder of Communicable
+Elena Yunusov, CryptoCamp founder

-Why you should follow: With experience as an editor at Yonge Street Media, StartUpHere, and BetaKit, Yunusov is in the know when it comes to Toronto’s startup scene.
-She also runs Communicable, a marketing agency specializing in startups.
+Why you should follow: With bylines at Yonge Street Media, StartUp Here, and BetaKit, Yunusov is in the know when it comes to Toronto’s startup scene.
+Runs a startup marketing agency, a blockchain unconference, and Shyft Network’s marketing.